If you want to take control of your brain, you have to know how to increase dopamine naturally from sources that are natural and healthy.

 - and stop all those other unhealthy actions by replacing them with healthy activities.
 You’re killing the “bad dopamine” and replacing it with “good dopamine”.

 Healthy Sources Of Dopamine

 In a moment, I will share with you how to increase dopamine naturally through healthy sources.

 You’re going to think “These activities won’t help me and won’t give me what I want.”

 Why would you think that?

 Remember, dopamine is what your brain wants.
-But your brain has learnt to get dopamine from the wrong places.
+But your brain has been boosting the neurotransmitter levels from sources that are not natural and not healthy.
 So when I tell you “Go and exercise.”
-Your brain will say “Exercise doesn’t give me what I want.
+Your mind will say “Exercise doesn’t give me what I want.
 Smoking does”.

-Because your brain has learnt the wrong thing you will think the right think is bullshit.
+Because your brain has learnt the wrong thing, you will think the right thing is bullshit.